 Anyway, this is a tiny bit of background on DNA vaccines that have nothing to do with the DNA in vaccines trope.
 And as of today, there are no approved DNA vaccines, so when one appears close to being approved by the FDA, I’m sure we’ll talk about it in more detail.

 Vaccine and GMO DNA are not going to harm

-There is no scientifically plausible reason to accept the hypothesis that either DNA in a vaccine or the DNA in GMO foods are dangerous.
-In the case of GMOs, ALL of the DNA in food that is absorbed is in the form of the four basic nucleotides, the same ones that the body uses to make its own DNA.
+There is no scientifically plausible reason to accept the hypothesis that either DNA in a vaccine or the DNA in GMO foods is dangerous.
+In the case of GMOs, ALL of the DNA in food that is absorbed is in the form of the four basic nucleotides, the same ones that the body uses to make its DNA.

 In the case of vaccine DNA, it’s the same story as GMO DNA.
 Whatever DNA that’s in the vaccines is going to be broken down into simple nucleotides within a few minutes.
 And even if those foreign DNA fragments were going to be absorbed by cells (they don’t), they are not going to be incorporated in any way into the genes of that cell.
 It’s not how the machinery of the cell works.